ibm-messaging/mq-container-mft/docs/agentdeployment.md

 			- name: MFT_AGENT_CONFIG_FILE <- Name of environment variable containing the name of the JSON file containing information required to cofingure an agent.
 The JSON file must reside in a ConfigMap
               value: /mqmftcfg/agentconfig/mqmftcfg.json <- Path of the JSON file containing agent definitions

+			- name: MFT_AGENT_BRIDGE_CREDENTIAL_FILE <- Required for BRIDGE agent only.
+Name of the environment variable that points to path of a file containing credential information for connecting to SFTP/FTP/FTPS file server.
+The file can reside either in a configMap or secret.
+              value: /mqmftbridgecred/agentcreds/ProtocolBridgeCredentials.prop <- Path of the file containing bridge credential information

+		  imagePullPolicy: Always

 		  volumeMounts:
             - name: mqmft-agent-config-map <- Mount path where JSON file containing information required to confiure an agent resides